-The Academy currently has year groups Reception to Year 5 and is full in each year group.
+The Academy is currently full in each year group.
 Parents can apply for their child to join the waiting list; details of how to do this can be found by clicking on the ‘Admissions’ link at the top of the website.

 Before you can make an appeal you must first have applied to the Academy for a place and/or have completed an In-Year Application Form for the local authority.
 Once you have received a letter advising you that a place cannot be offered, you can then proceed to make an appeal for the Academy if you wish to.

 The Academy can only proceed to the appeals stage if the year group is full.
 Places are not ‘reserved’ for those whose appeals are upheld, so any upheld appeal will result in the year group being over the published admission number.

 The Government has set a limit on the size of infant classes (Reception, Year 1 and Year 2), as described below.
 Appeals are very rarely upheld for infant classes because of this.